Traveling to Washington, D.C.

 Planes…

 If you fly to Washington, D.C. on Southwest or AirTran, you’ll probably land at Baltimore-Washington International Thurgood Marshall Airport (BWI).
 It takes 45 minutes to an hour to drive from the airport to Washington, D.C., so if you’re not renting a car the cheapest option for getting into town is probably the MARC commuter train (forty minutes to an hour to Union Station, trains every half hour).
 The fastest option will probably be Amtrak (half an hour to Union Station, trains every hour).
-If you are thinking about renting a car, check out our discounted rates.
 The SuperShuttle can also get you downtown.

 If you fly United, Jet Blue, or American, your flight is probably bound for Washington Dulles International Airport.
 There is no rail service to Dulles, so your options for getting to downtown Washington, D.C. are pretty much limited to the SuperShuttle, a taxi (35 to 50 minutes, depending on traffic, for between $50 and $60) or the Washington Flyer Coach Service bus, which will drive you as far as the West Falls Church Metro Station, in about 20 to 30 minutes.
 Or you can rent a car.